 When not in the studio, Nicole can be found doing any number of things since her interests tend to be wide: running, problem-solving, sewing, destroying unsuspecting opponents in Pente... you get the idea.

 Alice Savoie (b.
 1984) is a typeface designer and creator of the Capucine family.
 Raised in the French countryside, she moved to Paris to study graphic design at the École Duperré where she discovered the intriguing world of typeface design thanks to her teacher’s admiration for Zuzana Licko and all things typographical.
 She then enrolled at the École Estienne in a course focused on typography and typeface design, and was taught the art of drawing letters using a broad nib pen, pencil and some tracing paper.

 Feeling like she was just starting to get the hang of it, Alice decided to cross the Channel and attend the MA in Typeface Design at Reading University.
 After an intense year designing type and writing about French type foundries, she graduated in 2007 with distinction.
 She worked for a short time as a graphic designer in London before joining Monotype Imaging in 2008 as a full-time type designer.
 Her role there primarily involved custom type design as well as new additions to the library – including Latin, Greek, Cyrillic, and Hebrew typefaces.
 Since October 2010, Alice has been working on a PhD at the University of Reading researching international cross-currents in typeface design during the phototypesetting era.
-She currently lives and works in the United Kingdom.
+She currently lives and works in Germany.